aheil/aheil/README.md

-- 👋 Hi, I’m Andreas Heil (@aheil), professor for softwar eengineering at Heilbronn University for Applied Sciencies in Germany.
+- 👋 Hi, I’m Andreas Heil (@aheil), professor for software engineering at Heilbronn University for Applied Sciencies in Germany.
 - 👀 I’m interested in agile methodologies and DevOps - and eventually in the overall tool stack for automating (almost) everything.
 - 📖 I’m currently wrting on one of my course books about DevOps.
 - 🐘 How to reach me <a rel="nofollow me" href="https://chaos.social/@aheil">@aheil</a> at chaos.social on Mastodon.